-The popular add-in has undergone many revisions, with a major re-write for version 2.0.
+This popular add-in has undergone many revisions.
 Please keep an eye on the What's New page for new releases.

 For earlier Word versions (97 & 2000) the macros included later on this page should provide an alternative means of splitting merge documents.